martinalvarez/django-digital-creator/README.md

 ### Create templates folder
 Add html files and use render function passing the request and the html name file.
 You can send a context object to use it and show dynamic content

+### Models
+Add your models that will be mapped with tables in the DB.

+### Migrations
+After creating/updating models, run:
+    python manage.py migrate
+After creating the migrations files apply them running:
+    python manage.py makemigrations